gemini3d/gemini3d/README.md

 * nepal20152D_eq - eq simulation for the 2D nepal earthquake simulation
 * 2Dtest_eq - eq simulation for 2D test case that can be run quickly to verify the code is working correctly.
 * tohoku20113D_medres - A medium resolution simulation in 3D of the 2011 Tohoku earthquake.
-* nepal20152D_highres - A high resolution simulation in 2D for the 2015 Nepal eartquake.
+* nepal20152D_highres - A high resolution simulation in 2D for the 2015 Nepal earthquake.
 * tohoku20112D_highres - A 2D, high resolution simulation for the 2011 Tohoku earthquake.
 * ARCS -
 * ISINGLASS - an example using model input derived from observations from the ISINGLASS sounding rocket campaign.
 This example illustrates how to drive the model with data inputs.